 Amesbury educates pupils to 13+ because our experience tells us that all things being equal it is the best age of transfer for a pupil.

 In those final two years parents and pupils come to see the rewards of the work that has taken place in the earlier years and realise the full value of a prep school education.
 These final two years at Amesbury are characterised by academic rigour and momentum.
-When the time come for a pupil to leave in Year 8, GCSEs are just three years away and it is that academic rigour which we believe is at least in part responsible for their GCSE success.
+When the time comes for a pupil to leave in Year 8, GCSEs are just three years away and it is that academic rigour which we believe is at least in part responsible for their GCSE success.
 Reaching the top of Amesbury gives a young adolescent more time for his or her character to form and the opportunity to reflect on their values and realise their talents and ambitions.
 It also enables the parent to have longer to find the right fit between child and senior school.

 Our purpose built Academic Block forms the base for Years 3-8.
 We start to encourage the children’s independence by asking them to travel around the school for specific lessons with corresponding books and equipment.